xinyi329/Moviepedia/README.md

 ### Twitter Reviews Dataset (`/profiling_code/twitter_review`)

-One MapReduce job is used to test the length of each tweet and the percentage of English characters inside each tweet.
+One MapReduce job is used to

+* get the length of each tweet
+* get the percentage of English characters inside each tweet

 The command to launch the job is
 ```